 Since moisture is essential for mould to grow, by eliminating any excess amounts of moisture from the premises, you can greatly reduce the chance for Mould growth.
 Any areas or surfaces that are susceptible to condensation, you can insulate them immediately to prevent it from occurring.

-Keep Humidity levels under 60 percent.
+Keep Humidity levels low.
 One of the things that you can do is, double check that your windows and doors are properly sealed.
 Sometimes moisture can make its way in after rainy weather due to compromised seals and waterproofing – a common mishap we have across many of our customers during rainy weather.
+Observe for any moisture inside your car as they may hint where the culprit may reside.

 As much as possible, avoid drinking or eating inside your car.
 This will prevent any liquid spills or food crumbs to fall on the mats, carpets, or the seats.
 If you must eat or drink in the car, for example those with children in the back seating area, then always take care of spills immediately or any food that may have dropped in between cracks and crevices.